animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-It is important to realize that Spring Data for Apache Geode uses a Spring [BeanPostProcessor](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/beans/factory/config/BeanPostProcessor.html) to post-process the cache after it is both created and initialized to
+It is important to realize that Spring Data for GemFire uses a Spring [BeanPostProcessor](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/beans/factory/config/BeanPostProcessor.html) to post-process the cache after it is both created and initialized to